 Updating your suppression file criteria to avoid over-suppressing will increase the available universe for your acquisition mail.
 We recently went through this process with a client with a mature acquisition program that was having trouble hitting its target mail quantity.
-We tightened up the suppression criteria, and the client was able to hit their goal quantity in acquisition for the first time in a long while.
+We tightened up the suppression criteria, and the client hit their goal quantity in acquisition for the first time in a long while.

 Accurately remove people who won’t or can’t respond.